Portland Veterans Stand Down

 The Portland Veterans Stand Down – Oregon’s largest – honors and supports Veterans, many of whom are often either experiencing or at-risk of homelessness.
 People who have served in the military access essential supportive resources and services, employment, and connections to local, state, and federal support.
 This community-led partnership combines local nonprofits, government officials, corporations, and businesses to welcome more than 400 veterans annually.

-2022 Portland Veterans Job Fair and Stand Down
+2022 Portland Veterans Hiring Fair & Stand Down

 Join us on September 9th at the Veterans Memorial Coliseum Plaza from 9 AM - 1 PM for a return to our in-person event.
 We are excited to offer a full range of resources at this year's Stand Down, including: